Estimated reading time: 9 minutes

 Do you have any tips you would want to give to other students that might want to go to Korea or any other destination during this pandemic?

 My advice for other students is that they should go if they have the chance to.
 I think that it’s a great experience for everyone.
-Especially because you get the chance to experience a country in such a different way and I also feel that being in a foreign country during the pandemic will bring you a closer connection with the locals.
+Especially because you get to experience a country in such a unique way, and I believe that being in a foreign country during the pandemic will bring you closer to the locals.
 Of course, you have to consider the restrictions, but as long as you’re allowed to enter a country, I would advise other students to take this opportunity.

 What is your favorite activity to do, during the covid-19 restrictions?